 - Killer Instinct 2013 gives us Fulgore, who does not have a Shadow Meter.
 Instead, he has a Reactor meter, which is divided in 10 parts unlike the aforementioned Shadow Meter, which is divided in 2.
 The Reactor meter determines how much energy Fulgore can spend on special attack cancels and shadow moves.
-The meter can either be charged manually with an special move, or by doing auto-doubles.
+During Season 1, the meter can either be charged manually with an special move, or by doing auto-doubles.
 It also makes Fulgore move faster.
-His Instinct mode charges the meter automatically, and also allows Fulgore to spend the fully charged meter by firing a powerful beam that can take up to 40% of damage to the opponent.
+His Instinct Mode charges the meter automatically, and also allows Fulgore to spend the fully charged meter by firing a powerful beam that can take up to 40% of damage to the opponent.

 - Gundam Extreme Vs. has the Crossbone Gundam Full Cloth, which only really has two weapons (a beam crossbow and a BFS), but also has two temporary super modes.
 One grants the crossbow's projectiles homing properties, turns its spread shot into a barrel-rolling Beam Spam attack, and grants protection from enemy beams that come at it from either the left or right.
 The other makes its melee attacks stronger, faster, and able to cancel into one another almost freely.
 A player able to carefully manage these two modes (along with their cooldown times) can rip through just about any opponent.